K1DV5/docal/README.md

 docal --lsp
 ```

-Right now it has only been tested with the built-in config of Neovim v0.11.
-It
-only watches files whose name matches the pattern `*.docal.py`.
-The following
+It only watches files whose name matches the pattern `*.docal.py` Right now, it
+has been tested with the following editors.

+### Neovim

+Using the built-in config of Neovim v0.11, it is very easy to configure.
+The
-is an example Neovim config to use it:
+following is an example config to use it:

 ```lua
 vim.lsp.config.docal = {